abstractfactory/rfc/spec14.md

 # Temporal Open Metadata (TOM)

-An extension to Open Metadata to support the notion of time.
+An extension to Open Metadata to support the notion of past, present and future.

 ![](https://dl.dropbox.com/s/3b09g8gl4y3is9u/spec14_tom_place_v001.png)